stefanceriu/SCXcodeMiniMap/README.md

 - menu option for hiding/showing the MiniMap

 ## License
-SCStringsUtility is released under the GNU GENERAL PUBLIC LICENSE (see the LICENSE file)
+SCXcodeMiniMap is released under the GNU GENERAL PUBLIC LICENSE (see the LICENSE file)

 ## Contact
 Any suggestions or improvements are more than welcome.
-Feel free to contact me at stefan.ceriu@yahoo.com or @stefanceriu.
+Feel free to contact me at [stefan.ceriu@yahoo.com](mailto://stefan.ceriu@yahoo.com) or [@stefanceriu](https://twitter.com/stefanceriu).